opentofu/opentofu/rfc/20240513-static-evaluation.md

 * Module common.helper's source can not be determined
   - common.helper.source depends on variable "common.version", which depends on a for_each key and is forbidden here!

 There are some significant technical roadblocks to supporting `for_each`/`count` in static expressions.
 For the purposes of this RFC, we are forbidding it.
-For more information, see the [static evaluation for providers](TODO) RFC.
+For more information, see [Static Module Expansion](20240513-static-evaluation/module-expansion.md).

 ### Technical Approach